verbb/social-feeds/README.md

-# Social Feeds Plugin for Craft CMS
+# Social Feeds plugin for Craft CMS
 <img width="500" src="https://verbb.imgix.net/plugins/social-feeds/social-feeds-social-card.png?v=2">

 Social Feeds is a Craft CMS plugin for fetching content from social media and displaying it on your site.